Netcracker/KubeMarine/documentation/internal/Hardening.md

 ...
 ```

-Where TOKEN is the result of the following command:
+Where, TOKEN is the result of the following command:

 ```console
 kubectl -n kube-system get secret token-healthz -o jsonpath='{.data.token}' | base64 --decode